 - In such situations, additional family members who depended on the victim for money

-How are Damages Divided Between Parties?
+How Are Damages Divided Between Parties?

 People who are eligible to bring a wrongful death claim have access to several different types of compensation.

-One loss for which the decedent’s estate may be eligible to receive compensation for is pre-death medical costs.
+One loss for which the decedent’s estate may be eligible to receive compensation is pre-death medical costs.
 In addition to receiving compensation for financial losses like loss of assistance, surviving family members may also receive assistance to pay for non-financial losses like loss of care, comfort, and society.

 In California, if eligible family members cannot agree on how to divide the proceeds, the court has the jurisdiction to do so in a fair and just manner.